Italy referendum: What's next?

 Wolfango Piccoli, director of research at Teneo Intelligence, says impact on Italy's financial markets will play a part.
 Reaction so far has been fairly mild but should the prospect of instability in the eurozone's third-biggest economy move the markets significantly, he suggests the front-runner is Finance Minister Pier Carlo Padoan, a close ally of President Matterella who is largely respected by investors.

-"But the problem with him is that he will be seen as a continuity and that will spark further criticism from the [anti-establishment] Five Star Movement, Berlusconi and so on," he told CNN.
+"But the problem with him is that he will be seen as a continuity and that will spark further criticism from the [anti-establishment] Five Star Movement, Berlusconi and so on," he tells CNN.
 "If not Padoan, it could either be an institutional figure -- think about a former judge of the constitutional court, a safe pair of hands, or the speaker of the Senate, Pietro Grasso."

-He added: "But at the end of the day, the name itself is not going to make a huge difference -- this is going to be a short-lived caretaker government with a very narrow mandate."
+He adds: "But at the end of the day, the name itself is not going to make a huge difference -- this is going to be a short-lived caretaker government with a very narrow mandate."

 As it stands, the next general election is scheduled to take place in 2018.
 It remains unclear if the interim government would wait and finish out the end of the parliamentary term or go to the polls earlier.